regarded by many as the greatest philosopher to write in the English language

 David Hume: pursuits of philosophy and general learning

-There was inevitability about David’s return, almost certainly encouraged by Kaimes, to Ninewells in 1729 to finally admit to his family that he had an, “insurmountable aversion to everything but the pursuits of philosophy and general learning” and no longer wanted to study the law.
+There was an inevitability about David’s return, almost certainly encouraged by Kaimes, to Ninewells in 1729 to finally admit to his family that he had an “insurmountable aversion to everything but the pursuits of philosophy and general learning” and no longer wanted to study the law.

 At Ninewells he immersed himself in reading and writing, driving himself hard until his mental health broke down.

 He accused himself of, “Laziness of Temper” and said, “I cou’d no longer raise my Mind to that pitch, which formerly gave me such excessive Pleasure.”
 It was not until 1734 that he felt well enough to leave Ninewells for Bristol and attempt to earn a living in the commercial world.

 His stay in the west of England, with his employer Michael Miller, a successful wine merchant, was brief.